James M. Mewborne: Political career

 Mewborne was initially a member of the Democratic Party.
 In 1890, he ran for the U.S. House of Representatives seat in North Carolina's 2nd congressional district as a Democrat with the support of the Farmers' Alliance after the initial Democratic nominee withdrew due to illness.
 Weakened by his late entry into the contest and doubts among Democrats about his loyalty to their party, he lost to Republican incumbent Henry P. Cheatham.

 Mewborne joined the Populist Party in 1892.
 He attended the party's first state convention that year.
 After party chairman Harry Skinner withdrew his candidacy for the party's gubernatorial nomination, Mewborne offered himself as a candidate.
 In the first round of balloting he lost to Wyatt P. Exum, garnering only 220 delegates' votes to Exum's 263.
 He served in the North Carolina Senate in 1895 while the Fusionists, a coalition of Populists and Republicans, dominated the North Carolina General Assembly.
-With the backing of Harry Skinner, he sought the Populist nomination for a lieutenant gubernatorial candidacy in 1896 but was defeated in a vote at the party's state convention by Oliver H. Dockery.
+With the backing of Skinner, he sought the Populist nomination for a lieutenant gubernatorial candidacy in 1896 but was defeated in a vote at the party's state convention by Oliver H. Dockery.

 On March 23, 1897, the State Board of Agriculture elected Mewborne to serve as North Carolina Commissioner of Agriculture.
 He took office on June 15, 1897.
 During his tenure he failed to file certain reports on his department's activities as required by law, causing some public controversy.
 Governor Daniel Lindsay Russell uncovered evidence of malfeasance by Superintendent of the State Penitentiary John R. Smith later that year.
 To resolve the issue, he arranged for Smith to switch jobs with Mewborne.
 Mewborne tendered his resignation with the Board of Agriculture effective January 1, 1898, and the board passed a resolution thanking him for his service.
 He then served as Superintendent of the State Penitentiary for a year until the Fusionists lost power.
 Following the collapse of the Populist Party, Mewborne became a Republican and for several years chaired the party's Lenoir County chapter.